ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Empirical Results and Findings

 \subsection{Playground II: Parameter Efficiency}

 We study the parameter efficiency in Fig.~\ref{fig:adaptation_efficiency} (c) for IC.
-For CLIP, we experiment two different settings of linear probing CLIP on whether to merge the last two linear projection layers ($\mathbf{W}_v$ and $\mathbf{V}$ in Fig.~\ref{fig:adaptation}).
-Merging these two layers in CLIP allows 1.5$\times$ trainable parameters as keeping them separated.
-First, it generally shows the trend that a larger number of trainable parameters leads to a better performance, as demonstrated by three curves/scenarios: full-shot CLIP, full-shot Sup-ViT and 5-shot FT.
-It verifies that LP and FT provide the lower bound and upper bound, in terms of both \#parameter and performance.
+For CLIP, we experiment with two different settings of linear probing on whether to merge the last two linear projection layers ($\mathbf{W}_v$ and $\mathbf{V}$ in Fig.~\ref{fig:adaptation}).
+Merging these two layers in CLIP allows 1.5$\times$ trainable parameters in the linear probe classifier as keeping them separated.
+First, it shows a trend that a larger number of trainable parameters leads to better performance, as demonstrated by three curves/scenarios: full-shot CLIP, full-shot Sup-ViT and 5-shot Sup-ViT.
+This also verifies that LP and FT provide the lower bound and upper bound, respectively, in terms of both \#parameter and performance.
 Most existing parameter-efficient adaptation methods play a trade-off game.
 However, in the scenario of 5-shot CLIP, we do notice a slight drop in performance when we further increase the number of trainable parameters to full-model fine-tuning.
-It suggests that the scenario of adapting language-augmented visual models for data-limited settings is a much more meaningful battle field to explore the line of research in parameter-efficient adaptation methods, as the best performance may potentially require an optimal number of trainable parameters, which is less explored so far.
+It suggests that the scenario of adapting language-augmented visual models for data-limited settings is a more meaningful playground to explore the line of research in parameter-efficient adaptation methods, as the best performance may require an optimal number of trainable parameters, which has been less explored.

 We study the parameter efficiency in Fig.~\ref{fig:adaptation_efficiency} (d) for OD.
 The overall trend is similar in that better performance comes with more parameters.
 It turns out that prompt tuning an language-augmented OD model is an effective parameter-efficient approach.
 For example, prompting is better than linear probing in GLIP.
 Further, prompt tuning GLIP outperforms fine-tuning DyHead in the 1-shot setting, where the former has less than 0.1\% parameters of the latter.